President says discontent in Sao Tome army, plays down fears of uprising

 The rising prices of staple foods, electricity, water and education are placing increasing strain on the population.
 Two months ago, President Pinto da Costa called for a national dialogue between the government and civil society in an effort to ensure political stability.

-A neighbor to major oil producers Nigeria and Equatorial Guinea, Sao Tome’s potential petroleum wealth has piqued the interest of international companies.
+A neighbour to major oil producers Nigeria and Equatorial Guinea, Sao Tome’s potential petroleum wealth has piqued the interest of international companies.
 However, the sector has yet to take off and development assistance accounts for 85 percent of the nation’s budget, according to the World Bank.

-Reporting by Ricardo Neto; Writing by Joe Bavier; Editing by Janet Lawrence
+(Reporting by Ricardo Neto; Writing by Joe Bavier; Editing by Janet Lawrence)